18F/handbook/docs/04-how-we-work/tools/harvest-forecast.md

 ## Introduction

-We use Harvest Forecast for keeping track of team member availability and projects.
-Your PM will keep this updated, but you are always welcome to login to review/look ahead: <https://forecastapp.com/615047/schedule/projects>.
+We use [Harvest Forecast](https://forecastapp.com/615047/schedule/projects) for keeping track of team member availability and projects.
+Your PM will keep this updated, but you are always welcome to login to review/look ahead.

 ## Expectations around scheduling time off in Forecast